thanasisn/SDR_enhancement_LAP/article/article_doc.md

 # 4 Conclusions

-By creating a clear sky approximation representing the long- and short-term variability of the expected clear sky GHI, we were able to identify cases of CE events in Thessaloniki for the period 1994 -- 2023.
+By creating a cloud-free approximation representing the long- and short-term variability of the expected cloud-free GHI, we were able to identify cases of CE events in Thessaloniki for the period 1994 -- 2023.
 After analyzing the CE cases, we found an increase of
 $+ 111 \pm 26.9\,\text{cases}/\text{year}$, with the mean annual